- Jiddu Krishnamurti (Author)

-For instance, when looking at a tree, you think that you are looking at that tree with your full attention.
-You think that you are present there.
+For instance, when looking at a tree, you think you are looking at that tree with your full attention.
+You believe that you are present there.

 But you only look at the image of the tree, which you have formed over the years.
 (Psychologically)

 At that moment, you still possess thoughts and beliefs about that tree.